Cohomological VC-density: Bounds and Applications: Proofs of Theorems and

-Before proceeding to the general setting of the Theorem, we consider some special cases.
+Before proceeding to the general setting of the main theorems, we consider some special cases.
 These cases are not needed for the general argument, but are included here in order to clarify some of the main ideas appearing in the proof of the Theorem.